GM's Cadillac targets 500,000 annual global vehicle sales by 2020

-(Reuters) - General Motors Co (GM.N) luxury brand Cadillac aims to increase its annual sales to half a million vehicles worldwide by 2020 from an expected 275,000 this year, Cadillac’s top executive said on Tuesday.
+Aug 11 (Reuters) - General Motors Co luxury brand Cadillac aims to increase its annual sales to half a million vehicles worldwide by 2020 from an expected 275,000 this year, Cadillac’s top executive said on Tuesday.

 That would boost Cadillac’s share of the global luxury vehicle market to 5 percent from 3.4 percent in 2015, said Johan de Nysschen, head of the Cadillac brand for GM.